openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Relationsihp between the Credential Issuer Identifier in the metadata and the Issuer Identifier in the Issued Credential

+Credential Issuer Identifier is always a URL using the `https` scheme as defined in (#credential-issuer-identifier).
+Depending on a Credential format, issuer identifier in the issued Credential is not always a URL using the `https` scheme, and can take other forms, such as a DID in a [@VC_DATA] format, or a binary value in a `Subject` component of an mDL document signer certificate in a [@ISO.18013-5] format.

+When issuer identifier in the issued Credential is a DID, below is a non-exhaustive list of mechanisms how Credential Issuer MAY provide binding to the Credential Issuer Identifier:

+1. Use [@DIF.Well-Known_DID] Specification to provide binding between a DID and a certain domain.
+1. If the issuer identifier in the issued Credential is an object, add to the object `credential_issuer` Claim as defined in {#credential-issuer-identifier}.

+The Wallet MAY check the binding between Credential Issuer Identifier and the issuer identifier in the issued Credential.

 # Privacy Considerations

 TBD